 Local Fiscal Recovery Fund Allocations

-• Metropolitan City Allocations – The Treasury has allocated $7 billion of the $45.6 billion available to 191 metropolitan cities (generally with populations larger than 50,000) in California.
+• Metropolitan City Allocations – The Treasury allocated $7 billion of the $45.6 billion available to 191 metropolitan cities (generally with populations larger than 50,000) in California.
 Funds were allocated by Treasury consistent with the Community Development Block Grant Program formula and using 2019 population data from the U.S. Census Bureau.
 Additional details regarding the federal methodology can be found here.

-• County Allocations – The Treasury has allocated nearly $7.7 billion of the $65.1 billion available directly to all counties in California.
+• County Allocations – The Treasury allocated nearly $7.7 billion of the $65.1 billion available directly to all counties in California.
 Funds were allocated by the Treasury based on each county’s population share of the total population of all counties using 2019 population data from the U.S. Census Bureau.
 Additional details regarding the federal methodology can be found here.

 Eligible Uses